johnthomasphd/johnthomasphd.github.io/_pages/cv.md

 **Projects:**
 - Developing automated deep learning-based detectors for identifying epilepsy patterns such as spikes, seizures, and slowing
-- Integrating the detectors with the commercial product NeuroBrowser (https://www.mindsignshealth.com/)
+- Integrating the detectors with the commercial product
 - Developing an automated deep learning-based model for autism diagnosis using resting-state fMRI data

 ### *2019* **Project Assistant**